It's the fastest three hours in media, ladies and gentlemen, the Rush Limbaugh program.

 If you just want to surveil, that means the private eye just follows them around and reports to you where they go.

-Surveillance, the point is metadata is surveillance, and you can learn a lot from that.
+Surveillance, the point is, metadata is surveillance, and you can learn a lot from that.

-The government says it's just metadata, don't worry.
+The government says, it's just metadata.

-It's just the phone numbers and the dates and the lengths of the conversation, nothing about what you're talking about.
+It's just the phone numbers and the dates and the lengths of the conversation.

-Yeah, but if you're calling the Kit Kat Club, or whatever.
+Yeah, but if you're calling the Kit Kat Club or whatever, there's a lot you can learn from metadata.

-I mean, it's not no, that's not the right word.
+I mean, it's not, no, that's not the right word.

-I don't think privacy is something that is genuinely achievable unless you become a hermit and live alone and and don't interact with people.
+I don't think privacy is something that is genuinely achievable unless you become a hermit and live alone and don't interact with people.

-That's not that's not the the question, really.
+That's not the question, really.

 That's a perfectly legitimate question for any of our customers to ask.